Photographing the fall colors is one of the most special experiences for any photographer.

 When I started photographing the fall, I always ended up with my boots wet and full of mud.
 Now, I always wear my waders if I’m shooting autumn forests or places with water and mud.

 You’ll be more comfortable, and they’ll allow you to get into the water to capture the perfect composition for your fall forest shots.
+You can check our guide to photography composition here.

 There are some pricey professional waders, but with a pair like this, you’ll be fine.